How to join in with #BlossomWatch 2023

 Spring blossom can be found in hedgerows, orchards, parks and fields across the UK during March and April.
 Fruit trees such as apples, plums, pears, sloes and damsons will bear dainty white flowers tinged with pink, followed by the famous rosé pink petals of the cherry tree.
 Closing the season with its creamy white flower is hawthorn, or May-Tree.

 The initiative is part of the charity’s Everyone Needs Nature campaign, encouraging people to become more connected with nature.
 This follows the charity’s Noticing Nature report, which revealed that those who engage with nature are more likely to try to protect it.

 According to the report, just 6% of adults, and 7% of children, celebrate natural events such as the first day of spring, solstice or harvest.

 It doesn’t take much to participate — simply taking a moment to pause and actively notice and enjoy the blossom’s fleeting beauty is enough.
-But better still, especially during these turbulent times, sharing images on social media with #BlossomWatch, tagging your location, will give everyone chance to see blossom, even when they are unable to go outside and see it for themselves.
+If you want to join the campaign, simply take a snap on your phone and post it to social media with the hashtag #BlossomWatch, tagging your location.

 Tanya Jackson is a digital editor and writer for countryfile.com.
 She lives in Wiltshire and loves campfire cooking, swimming in the sea, rural folklore, barn owls and walking her Welsh collie in the misty hills.
 Tanya also has a passion for English food and drink – although nothing tastes as good as tomato soup out of a thermos on a crisp woodland walk.

 Get 6 issues for just £9.99 when you subscribe to BBC Countryfile Magazine | SAVE 70% today